 If you like your cooking as easy as it comes, look no further than one of Australia’s favourite chefs – Jamie Oliver and his five ingredient extraordinaire recipe book.
 It does exactly what it says on the tin- offering recipes which involve just five ingredients across the full range of dishes, from warming mains to sweet treats.
 It’s perfect if you don’t get to cook very often or you don’t want to do a big shop for every recipe; instead inspired cookers will have a list of well-chosen ingredients and easy-to-follow methods that are still packed with flavour.

-1. SIMPLE - Yotam Ottolenghi
+SIMPLE by Yotam Ottolenghi

 For the uninitiated, Yotam Ottolenghi is a best-selling Israeli-English chef, restaurateur and food writer who’s gathered such a cult following, he even has a rap single named after him.
 SIMPLE is his latest offering which collates his signature Mediterranean-inspired flavours within a “simple” format, prioritising basic ingredients, pre-preparing ingredients and focusing on unfussy cooking.